-If you want to start sending email from a new region, keep the following in mind:
+To start sending emails from a new region, remember the following points:

 - An approved sender must be created in the new region.

-- SMTP credentials are global, however, it is recommended that you generate SMTP credentials for a new user (without console access) in the new region so that the credentials are not shared with other regions.
+- SMTP credentials are global, however, we recommend that you generate SMTP credentials for a new user (without the OCI Console access) in the new region so that the credentials aren't shared with other regions.
 Ensure that the user has the correct privileges.

-- Email must be sent to the new regional SMTP connection endpoint.
+- Emails must be sent to the new regional SMTP connection endpoint.

 - The suppression list and approved senders are regional Email Delivery assets.

-For example, if an email sent from the US West (Phoenix) region bounces, the recipient email address will be added to the US West (Phoenix) region suppression list.
+For example, if an email sent from the US West (Phoenix) region bounces, the recipient email address are added to the US West (Phoenix) region suppression list.
 This recipient would not be added to other region suppression lists.
-If you are sending email from different regions, approved senders must be created in each region.
+If you're sending email from different regions, approved senders must be created in each region.